EuBIFrauke/guacamole-receipe2/README.md

 # A recipe for Guacamole

-Mare sure to enjoy!
+Make sure to enjoy!

 - avocado
 - onion
 - salt & pepper
 - tomatoes

+# Instructions

+- chop onions and tomatoes
+- cut open avocado and remove stone
+- scoop out flesh
-Put into a bowl and mix.
+- put into a bowl and mix with tomatoes and onion

 An example repository for introductory **Git** training.
 This is the first day of the training.